 1. Box connecting sun

-2. A stand-alone or dead solar system
+2. A stand-alone or dead planetary system

-3. The hybrid solar system
+3. The hybrid planetary system

-4. Portable planetary system
+4. Portable solar system

-5. Solar cell
+5. Solar panel

 Expandable Solar System Buying an expanding

 Solar energy system is an economically accountable choice if you have room to add added solar panels into your array!
 If you have already begun investigating solar power systems, you could have found an expandable solar power system.
 The expanding solar energy system is designed to permit you to enhance the number of photovoltaic panels at a later stage.
 You might have enough space on your roof to install a 5kW system (solar panel 20 x 250 Watt or equivalent), however your budget plan only lets you buy 3kW solar panels.
 If this is the case, you have the option of installing a larger solar inverter now so you can include additional 2kW panels from the panel at a later stage.

 1. Solar inverter cost

 The price difference for installing a 3kW inverter compared with a 5 kW inverter is minimal.
 When you take into account the time, it takes to install the inverter, set the inverter to connect to the grid, and register the inverter with the energy merchant.
 This process can be very taxing.
 So to install a larger inverter now to satisfy your system expansion in the future will avoid the rise in installation costs.

 When a new network attaches installed and installed solar energy systems, the installer is needed to register the system with an energy retailer by submitting a paper laying out specific details about the new installation.
 These certain details consist of the serial number, inverter capacity, variety of solar panels and other information.